Hen0678/Everest-Enthusiast/README.md

 2. Interesting Facts
 3. Sign Up

 The navigation bar is responsive, so as the screen size gets smaller the links change to a burger dropdown icon.
-The format and layout is the same across all three pages which creates a consistent look and feel for the user.
+The format and layout are the same across all three pages which creates a consistent look and feel for the user.

 The colour used for the navigation is "whitesmoke" which is fitting with the image of Mount Everest which has swirling white cloud around the peak.